abpio/abp-commercial-docs/en/studio/kubernetes.md

 ![create-new-profile-secrets](./images/kubernetes/create-new-profile-secrets.png)

-To create a new profile in the *Profile Info* tab *Name*, *Context*, and *Namespace* are enough.
+To create a new profile in the *Profile Info* tab, *Name*, *Context*, and *Namespace* are enough.
 However, you should provide *dotnetEnvironment* metadata information to use the Install Chart(s) command.
 Click the *Save* button to create a new profile.
 It adds the profile to the combobox.
 Similarly, you can edit or delete an existing profile.

+When you create a new profile, you should also create a `values.{chart.name}-{profile.name}.yaml` file in the `abp-solution-path/etc/helm/chart` folder to override default values.
+For example, *values.bookstore-staging.yaml* is used for the *bookstore* chart in the *staging* Kubernetes profile.